teateatea/heartbreaker/A/B/C/Rules/Combat.md

 ##### Effect Durations
 All effects *(such as physical conditions, magical effects, or poisons)* reduce their Duration by 1.
 Any effect already at Duration 0 expires.

-> Alice casts a spell that lasts 1 round on Bob.
-Alice is the last person to go that Round.
-After that, the End of Round phase occurs, so the Spell's Duration is reduced to 0.
-It continues through the entire next Round and expires in the End of Round phase at the end of the *next* round.
+> For example, Alice casts a Spell that lasts 1 Round on Bob.
+Alice is the last person to go that Round, so the End of Round phase occurs, and her Spell's Duration is reduced to 0.
+It continues through the entire next Round, expiring at the end of *that* round.

-> An easy way to track it is to effects with Duration is with a d10.
-When Alice casts a spell that lasts 1 Round, put a d10 out set on “1.”
+> An easy way to track effects with Duration is with a d10.
+When Alice casts a spell that lasts 1 Round, set a d10 to “1.”
 At the End of Round, count down the effect.
-However, do not remove the die when it reaches 0.
+When the die is set to "0," do not remove it.
 Instead, remove the die when it is already on 0 when a Round ends.

 ___
 ***Source:*** [Combat - OSE SRD](https://oldschoolessentials.necroticgnome.com/srd/index.php/Combat)